roberttaylor426/ws-lambda-workshop/README.md

         -   websocket: $connect
 ```

-The `events` block indicates that this lambda will be invoked by a WebSocket event, namely when a client connects.
+The `events` block indicates that this Lambda will be invoked by a WebSocket event, namely when a client connects.

 The `$connect` label is a [route](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-develop-routes.html) instruction for API Gateway.
-There are three predefined routes that API Gateway supports:
+There are three predefined routes for API Gateway:
  * `$connect`
  * `$disconnect`
  * `$default`

 It's also possible to add your own routing rules.

-Our `onConnect` lambda configuration is telling API Gateway that when a WebSocket client connects to the API, the `connection.onConnect` function should be invoked.
+Our `onConnect` Lambda configuration tells API Gateway that when a WebSocket client connects, the `connection.onConnect` function should be invoked.

-Take a look inside `connection.ts` under the `src` folder and you'll see a rather rudimentary connection handler.
+Take a look inside `connection.ts` under the `src` folder and you'll see a rudimentary connection handler.

 #### Ship it!

 From the terminal run `npx serverless deploy`.
 Within a couple of minutes you should have a WebSocket API created under API Gateway, and a Lambda deployed to handle connection events.

-If you inspect your API by running `aws apigatewayv2 get-apis`, the `ProtocolType` should show you it's a WebSocket.
+If you inspect your API using the [aws cli](https://aws.amazon.com/cli/) by running `aws apigatewayv2 get-apis`, the `ProtocolType` should confirm it is indeed a WebSocket API.

 #### Let's connect!